Software as a Medical Device (SaMD)

 What regulatory systems need to be in place for software as a medical device under the MDR?

-Medical devices of all types fall into one of four risk classes: Class I, IIa, IIb or III.
-Class I devices are the lowest risk category (with correspondingly lighter regulatory requirements) while Class III devices are the highest risk with, accordingly, the highest regulatory burden.
+SaMD is also complicated by the fact that it can fall into any one of the four available risk classes (Class I, IIa, IIb or III).
 The key to understanding risk classification of software as a medical device is MDR Annex VIII Rule 11, which sets out a classification system that can be applied to any medical software product.
 While there is scope for software being in any of the four risk classes, by virtue of Rule 11 most software as a medical device will fall into Class IIa.

 Manufacturers of all devices (including software) apart from Class I devices must gain approval from a Notified Body before applying a CE-mark.